39 Best Places to Visit in Europe in Winter for Snow, Sun & Christmas Markets

 Suggested by Laura of The Travelling Stomach

-Best Places to Visit in Europe in Winter: Eastern Europe
+Best Winter Destinations in Eastern Europe

 Budapest, Hungary